xot/ElectraOne/DOCUMENTATION.md

     {'Device On': (-1,11,False,2),'State': (-1,11,False,7),...}),
 ```

 > Note: for user-defined patches it is possible to assign *several different device parameters* to the same MIDI CC; this is e.g. useful in devices like Echo that have one visible dial in the UI for the left (and right) delay time, but that actually corresponds to three different device parameters (depending on the Sync and Sync Mode settings); this allows one to save on controls in the Electra One patch *and* makes the UI there more intuitive (as it corresponds to what you see in Ableton itself).
-This approach requires the controls to not show any values (because the value ranges of each Ableton parameter is different), so in the actual Echo preset, some LUA functions are used to make allow several controls on the same location, while making some of them visible or invisible.
+This approach requires the controls to not show any values (because the value ranges of each Ableton parameter is different), so in the actual Echo preset, some LUA functions are used to allow several controls on the same location, while making some of them visible or invisible.

 ## Generating presets on the fly